quadrismegistus/prosodic/README.md

 ### Configuration options

 All configuration of PROSODIC takes place in `config.py` in the root folder of PROSODIC.
 This file is well-commented and is the best source of documentation on how to use it.
+(It's best to edit this file inside a text editor that highlights the Python syntax, so you can visually see which settings are deactivated by being "commented-out," i.e. by having a "#" character at the start of their lines.)
 Here is a list of what you will find there.

 * Technical options about how PROSODIC works:
 	* The paths used for corpora, results, and tagged samples